 A DUI conviction may result in a wide range of penalties, such as probation,

-fines, licenses suspensions/revocations, and even jail time.
-Our Orlando criminal defense attorneys are here to help you avoid, reduce or minimize the potential penalties
+fines, license suspensions/revocations, and even jail time.
+Our Orlando

+DUI attorneys are here to help you avoid, reduce, or minimize the potential

 You can find a summary of Florida DUI penalties listed below: